MarsBased/marsbased-website-old/_posts/2015-06-22-Working-Remotely-from-Berlin.markdown

 We tried a fair share of different places during our ten days there.
 Some we found from an extensive Google search, others from wandering around and browsing Foursquare.

-During our stay, we actually required a good and stable connection to test & launch our latest project <a href="http://www.eureka-experts.com" title="Eureka Startups Experts" target="_blank">Eureka Startups Experts</a>.
+During our stay, we actually required a good and stable connection to test & launch our latest project <a href="http://www.eureka-experts.com" title="Eureka Startups Experts" target="_blank" rel="nofollow">Eureka Startups Experts</a>.
 Eureka Startups Experts is a platform to hire experts online through video call, who will assess you on your business.
 Therefore, we needed to test video calls every now and then, and a good & stable wifi was required.

 These are the best three we have found (and wholeheartedly recommend) in order of preference.

 <h4>3.
 Olso Kaffebar</h4>
-Right in the confluence between the districts of Mitte and Prenzlauer Berg, close to Nordbahnhof (in <a href="http://www.oslokaffebar.com/contact/" title="Oslo Kaffebar" target="_blank">Eichendorffstr.
+Right in the confluence between the districts of Mitte and Prenzlauer Berg, close to Nordbahnhof (in <a href="http://www.oslokaffebar.com/contact/" title="Oslo Kaffebar" target="_blank" rel="nofollow">Eichendorffstr.
 13</a>), is where you will find one of the best places to work from in Berlin.

-<a href="http://www.oslokaffebar.com/" title="Oslo Kaffebar" target="_blank">Oslo Kaffebar</a> is run by expats, so you will be able to order in English without a problem, and the staff is super friendly.
+<a href="http://www.oslokaffebar.com/" title="Oslo Kaffebar" target="_blank" rel="nofollow">Oslo Kaffebar</a> is run by expats, so you will be able to order in English without a problem, and the staff is super friendly.
 Moreover, we thoroughly enjoyed our visits there because of their musical taste.

 The wifi was blazing fast and we had no trouble whatsoever using it, even when the place was packed with people working.
 The main drawback is that the port 22 was blocked, and we needed to go somewhere else to find it open, but it's a minor issue if you're not a developer.